Fairfax County Public Schools

 School division in Virginia, U.S.

-The Fairfax County Public Schools system (FCPS) is a school division in the U.S. commonwealth of Virginia.
-It is a branch of the Fairfax County government, which administers public schools in Fairfax County and the City of Fairfax.
-FCPS's headquarters is located near Falls Church.
+Fairfax County Public Schools (FCPS) is a school division in the U.S. state of Virginia.
+The division is an agency of the Fairfax County government, and it administers the public schools in Fairfax County and the City of Fairfax.
+The main administrative offices of FCPS are located in the Merrifield area of Fairfax County, just west of the independent city of Falls Church.

+As of December 2025, all schools in FCPS were accredited by the Virginia Department of Education.

-With 188,887 students enrolled as of 2019, FCPS is the largest public school system in Virginia and the 11th-largest school district in the nation.
-The school division has been led by Division Superintendent Michelle Reid since July 2022.
+With nearly 183,000 students enrolled as of March 2026, FCPS is the largest public school system in Virginia, and it was the 12th-largest school district in the country as of autumn 2021.
+The division has been led by Division Superintendent Michelle Reid since July 2022.